UoM-Data-Science-Platforms/gm-sde/shared/clinical-code-sets/medications/benperidol/1/README.md

-# Asenapine
+# Benperidol

-Any prescription of Asenapine.
-Other names: Sycrest.
+Any prescription of Benperidol.
+Other names: Anquil/Benquil.

 Code set created by searching the SNOMED, CTV3 and Readv2 hierarchies for the main name and the brand equivalents, then mapped to EMIS codes.